browserobo/WebGPIO/implementations/Gecko/README.md

-This is implementation of WebI2C for Gecko in this directory.
+This is implementation of WebGPIO for Gecko in this directory.